Host a website anonymously from home using a Raspberry Pi

 Set up Cloudflare Tunnel on Raspberry Pi

-With the VPN active, create a Cloudflare Tunnel to proxy HTTPS requests to your local web server:
+With the VPN enabled, establish a Cloudflare Tunnel on the Raspberry Pi to proxy HTTPS requests to the local web server:

 - Install cloudflared from the official repository or use the standalone binary.